InditexTech/xk6-jsonparser/README.md

 # xk6-jsonparser

-The `xk6-jsonparser` is a plugin for the k6 load testing tool that allows JSON marshal & unmarshal in Go.
+The `xk6-jsonparser` is a plugin for the k6 load testing tool that allows JSON marshal & unmarshal in Go, using the [bytedance/sonic library](https://github.com/bytedance/sonic).
+This provides better performance than the native JavaScript JSON methods using the underlying Sobek implementation (see the [benchmarks section](examples/benchmark/README.md) for more details).

 ## Install